-Meals are provided during Welcome Week beginning with brunch on Wednesday, September 2 through dinner Friday, September 4.
-University Dining Services contracts begin with brunch on Saturday, September 5.
+If you live in an on-campus residence hall, meals are provided during Welcome Week beginning with brunch on Wednesday, August 29 through dinner Friday, August 30.
+University Dining Services contracts begin with brunch on Saturday, September 2.
 Flexdine will be available for students who have meal plans prior to Welcome Week meals starting.

-If you do not have a University Dining Services contract, you will have the opportunity to pre-register for meals offered on Wednesday, September 2-Sunday, September 6 when you complete the Welcome Week Event Selection.
+If you live off-campus and do not have a University Dining Services contract, you will have the opportunity to pre-register for meals offered on Wednesday, August 29-Sunday, September 2 when you complete the Welcome Week Event Selection.
 You can also use this online tool to indicate dietary needs.

-You are welcome to visit the Disability Resource Center (180 McNamara) at the end of Day 2 of orientation for a brief informational meeting.
-If you would like to complete your intake meeting at this time, you will need to schedule an appointment in advance at 612-626-1333 (v/tty).
+You are also welcome to visit the DRC (180 McNamara) at the end of Day 2 of orientation for a brief informational meeting.
+However, if you would like to register with the DRC to arrange formal accommodations, you would need to schedule an initial appointment in advance.